onjour/evie/README.md

-Download the .apk from the code section or release
+Download the .apk from the code section or releases on the right side ➡